 The reality is, however, that all of the best criminal defense attorneys and Korean trial lawyers advise clients to tell the truth.
 However, the best Korean lawyers, at a minimum, also advise the below basics.
-The following is a non-exclusive list of necessaries prior to being questioned by a Korean prosecutor, Korean police office or testifying as a suspect or a witness in court.
+The following is a non-exclusive list of necessaries prior to being questioned by a Korean prosecutor, a Korean police office, or testifying as a suspect or a witness in court.
 Not all items are relevant to the particular situation.

 This is a basic list.
 You must consult with an experienced attorney with significant experience handling your type of issue and handling matters for foreigners.

 - list of Anticipated Questions from the police, prosecutor, judge and counterparty;

 - list of Key Exhibits/Evidence with a Summary;

 - list of Key Witnesses with a Summary;

 - list of known False Statements iterated by the counterparty;

 - list of known True Statements by the counterparty;

 - list of case Strengths and weaknesses; and